Kids Klub's Story

 In 1994, Kids Klub was incorporated under the Society’s Act and became Vancouver Island Kids Klub Centre Society.
-A volunteer Board of Directors was formed.
-Over the next few years Kids Klub kept growing opening more sites in Saanich, Victoria and the Westshore.
+A volunteer Board of Directors was formed and over the next few years Kids Klub kept growing, opening more sites in Saanich, Victoria and the Westshore.
 Kids Klub programs are all licensed by the Vancouver Island Health Authority and housed in various elementary schools, churches and scout halls as well as local recreation centers.

 In 2000, Kids Klub started the Brown Bag Lunch Program.
 This program delivers free lunches to elementary and middle schools that have identified children coming to school without lunches.

 In 2008, Kids Klub opened their first multiage daycare for children ages 0 to 5 to help meet a growing need in our community.

 Kids Klub’s mandate from the very first day was to offer local families in the community a safe place for children to go where they would feel valued and cared for, a place where they could be active and have fun.
 Thirty years later, Kids Klub has proven to be an important part of every community it services and now cares for over 450 children each day with 70 qualified staff employed.